Beyond Demonstrations: Dynamic Vector Construction from Latent Representations: Experimental Setup

 Our main experiments focus on \textbf{six classification tasks} covering sentiment analysis, sarcasm detection, medical relation extraction, and topic/question classification, using datasets such as NHSD~\cite{misra2022newsheadlinesdatasetsarcasm}, Sarcasm~\cite{nikesh66_sarcasm_dataset}, SST2~\cite{socher-etal-2013-recursive}, ADE~\cite{GURULINGAPPA2012885}, AG\_News~\cite{zhang2016characterlevelconvolutionalnetworkstext}, and TREC6~\cite{trec6_hf}.We randomly sample 1,000 instances per task to form the test set for evaluation.

 In addition, we include \textbf{six generation tasks} adapted from~\citet{todd2024functionvectorslargelanguage}, involving lexical and grammatical transformations (e.g., Antonym, Capitalize, English-French).
 These tasks are used to assess generalization beyond classification but are not the primary focus of this work.
-Full results are reported in Appendix~\ref{tab:linguistic task}.
+Full results are reported in Table~\ref{tab:linguistic task}.

-To evaluate the effectiveness of our proposed method \textbf{DyVec}, we conduct comparisons in two directions: (1) against standard adaptation baselines, including both non-trainable like \textbf{Few-Shot ICL} and trainable paradigms like \textbf{LoRA}; and (2) against In-Context Vector (ICV) methods, including \textbf{Task Vector (TV)}, \textbf{Function Vector (FV)}, and \textbf{Multimodal Task Vector (MTV)}~\cite{huang2024multimodal}.
+To evaluate the effectiveness of our proposed method DyVec, we conduct comparisons in two directions: (1) against standard adaptation baselines, including both non-trainable approaches such as \textbf{Few-Shot ICL}, and trainable paradigms such as \textbf{LoRA} and \textbf{Linear Probing (LP)}; and (2) against ICV methods, including \textbf{Task Vector (TV)} and \textbf{Function Vector (FV)}.

 Further implementation details are provided in Appendix~\ref{sec:prompt construction} (Prompt Construction Details), Appendix~\ref{sec:Data Construction Details} (Data Construction Details), Appendix~\ref{sec:baselines} (Baselines), and Appendix~\ref{sec:Method} (DyVec intervention strategy).